 To compete with huge corporations like Target and Walmart, many firms are moving to numerous sales channels for retail planning.
 They are adopting an omnichannel retail strategy.
 These merchants provide a variety of order fulfillment options, including online purchasing and in-store pickup.

-Additional personnel is needed for in-store and curbside pickup to rapidly gather merchandise in time for the scheduled pickup.
+Additional personnel is needed for in-store and curbside pickup to gather merchandise in time for the scheduled pickup rapidly.
 Workers must also be present at the counter, ready to deliver the order to the customer’s vehicle.

 Align your business with the supply chain